 This article is about why nature is important to the development of your child and what you can do to start promoting these interactions with nature.
 You don’t need to be an outdoorsman to help your children appreciate nature.
 You just need to lead the way.

 Benefits of Being in Nature

-Nature has a rhythm that poets have been writing about since the dawn on mankind.
-It holds secrets to education, growth and development that we only notice and realise when our children start showing deficiencies.
+Nature has a rhythm that poets have been writing about since the dawn of mankind.
+It holds secrets to education, growth and development that we only notice and realize when our children start showing deficiencies.
 Many of these deficiencies can be helped by engaging with nature.
 Here are more of the benefits that you may not know about.

 Being out in nature requires participation on so many levels.
 Gross-motor skills are developed in climbing trees, running on uneven terrain and digging in the ground.
 Jumping, running, slipping and sliding, the list is endless.
-Being outdoors builts vigour, allowing your children to become naturally fitter.
+Being outdoors builds vigor, allowing your children to become naturally fitter.
 Being in nature also builds up a child’s Vitamin D levels, strengthening their bones.